 - It’s time to change that air filter.
 The beginning of each new season is a good way to remember to change your air filters, a task that is important for the health of your heating and cooling system.
 Dirty, clogged air filters reduce efficiency and produce and re-circulate stale, dusty air.

 - Fall is a good time to check your insulation situation.
-If your insulation is less than R-22 (that is, 7 inches of fiberglass or 6 inches of cellulose), you need to add more.
+If your insulation is less than R-38 (that is, 14 inches of fiberglass), you need to add more.
 Blowing in some additional insulation now will help keep those cracks and crevices from leaking that precious heated air.

 - ‘Tis the season to switch the rotation of your ceiling fans.
 Counterclockwise is for summer, clockwise is for winter.
 When you have your blades rotating clockwise, they’ll help push the warm air that rises back down.
 It can help maximize the efforts of your furnace.